smithy-lang/smithy/docs/source/1.0/spec/core/behavior-traits.rst

 as per the client behavior defined in the :ref:`httpChecksum trait behavior<httpChecksum_trait_behavior>` section.

-The service MUST accept a checksum value received as per the ``httpChecksum`` trait's request property, to satisfy checksum validation requirements for the operation's HTTP Request.
+The service MUST accept a checksum value defined in the ``httpChecksum`` trait's request property to satisfy checksum validation requirements for the operation's HTTP Request.